dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 With this last change, the `App` class is now only nine lines of code.
 All of the state management logic is still part of the application, but it has been refactored out of the `App` class to create a more efficient application architecture.

 Notice that the `WorkerForm` and `WorkerContainer` widgets were not changed at all!
 This is an important thing to keep in mind when designing widgets - a widget should never be tightly coupled to the source of its properties.
-By keeping the containers and widgets separate, we have helped to ensure the each widget or container has a narrowly defined set of responsibilities, creating a cleaner separation of concerns within our widgets and containers.
+By keeping the containers and widgets separate, we have helped to ensure that each widget or container has a narrowly defined set of responsibilities, creating a cleaner separation of concerns within our widgets and containers.

 {% section %}